Juan Román Riquelme: Boca Juniors

-Barcelona (2002–03)
+Barcelona

-In July 2002, after seven successful seasons with Boca Juniors which brought him and the club six major titles, including the Intercontinental Cup and the Copa Libertadores in 2000, Riquelme was transferred to Barcelona in Spain for a reported €11 million transfer fee.
+In July 2002, after seven successful seasons with Boca Juniors which brought him and the club six major titles, including the Intercontinental Cup and the Copa Libertadores in 2000, Riquelme transferred to Barcelona in Spain for a reported €11 million transfer fee.
 Shortly before his departure, his brother, Cristian, was kidnapped; Riquelme negotiated for his brother's release and eventually paid the ransom, later stating this was one of the reasons why he chose to leave Boca.

 Barça manager Louis van Gaal described Riquelme as a "political signing" and treated him with indifference.
 When the Dutchman did play him, he did so rarely, deploying him as a winger.
 Thus, the player was unable to find his form during a period of largely substitute appearances, losing his place in the first team.
 He played mainly – as a starter – in the Copa del Rey, and netted the game's only goal in a rare UEFA Champions League starting opportunity, at Club Brugge in the group stage.
 Barcelona's season would be critical in every way, with Van Gaal being fired mid-season.
-This would not change the situation of Riquelme at all, who would continue as a substitute.
+This did not change the situation for the better, and Riquelme would continue to appear mainly as a substitute.